MicrosoftDocs/architecture-center/docs/microservices/ci-cd-kubernetes.md

 - The container images for each microservice are stored in [Azure Container Registry](/azure/container-registry/).
 - The team uses Helm charts to package each microservice.

-However, the basic approach described here can work with other tools and services such as Jenkins and Docker Hub.
+The basic approach described here can work with other tools and services such as Jenkins and Docker Hub.

 ### Validation builds

 Suppose that a developer is working on a microservice called the Delivery Service.
 This service manages deliveries in a drone delivery service.
 (The complete scenario is described [here](./model/domain-analysis.md).)
 While developing a new feature, the developer checks code into a feature branch.
 By convention, feature branches are named `feature/*`.

 The build definition file includes a trigger that filters by the branch name and the source path: